justynlarry/homelab-infrastructure/README.md

 You never understand a tool the first time.
 Rebuilding, breaking, and documenting is what turns exposure into skill.

 ### Future Plans
-✅ Finalize VLAN migration
+-  Finalize VLAN migration -HW dependent,current switch can't manage CARP
-✅ Deploy ELK stack on Ubuntu bare metal
-🔄 Migrate ELK stack into K3s
+-  Migrate ELK stack into K3s
-🧪 Expand PBS coverage (Windows + additional bare metal) 🧠 Deepen Ansible and Python automation
+-  Expand PBS coverage (Windows + additional bare metal)
+-  Deepen Ansible and Python automation
-🐳 Advance Docker and Kubernetes proficiency
+-  Advance Docker and Kubernetes proficiency

+## Canonical Portfolio Project (In Progress)
+This homelab also serves as the foundation for a **canonical portfolio project** focused on integrating modern infrastructure with LLM-driven workflows.
+### Current work includes:
+- Self-hosted LLM infrastructure (Ollama-based) running on Debian bare metal
+- Secure containerized deployment via Docker Compose
+- CLI-driven interaction for system-aware task execution
+- Ongoing design of a FastAPI-based service layer for controlled LLM access
+### The goal of this project is to demonstrate:
+- Practical LLM integration into Linux systems
+- Secure service boundaries and automation workflows
+- Infrastructure-first AI experimentation aligned with real DevOps practices

-📬 Contact
+### Contact
 GitHub: @justynlarry
 LinkedIn: linkedin.com/in/justynlarry